Haidar0096/image_magick_ffi/README.md

     set(HDRI 1)
     ```
   Note:
   - Do not try to `set(Q8 1)` and `set(Q16 1)` at the same time, or undefined behaviour will occur.
   - If you don't set any configuration then by default "Q8-No HDRI" will be used.
   - Make sure you add the snippet above before this line `include(flutter/generated_plugins.cmake)`
 - #### Android
+  Currently only arm64-v8a (64 bits) is supported.
+If you want to help add support to armeabi-v7a (32 bits), have a look [here](https://github.com/MolotovCherry/Android-ImageMagick7/discussions/95).
   To choose one of the variants add this to your **`android/build.gradle`** file:
     ```
     // Use ImageMagick with Q16 and HDRI enabled.